Fawazcp/aws-bootcamp-cruddur-2023/journal/week1.md

 **Here is my notification feature (Backend and Front) after all troubleshooting** 👇
 <img width="942" alt="notification" src="https://user-images.githubusercontent.com/111639918/221125287-095098ea-19f4-4a07-9c1d-379be50689a1.png">

+- I addressed my error and trobleshooting to resolve the issue to the **week1-docker server**

 👀watch [Week 1 - DynamoDB and Postgres vs Docker](https://youtu.be/CbQNMaa6zTg)

 We have to install the PSQL client, we also install the PSQL Database Explorer